allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

 The **Cluster Coefficient** measures the proportion of raters that also rate each other.
 Fake users that rate each other will also produce a dense network which can manifest itself with a **low Betweeness value and a high Closeness value**.
 Betweeness represents the degree to which nodes stand between each other, so if a node acted as a bridge between communities if would have high betweeness.
 Closenss represents how close the node is to all of the other nodes in the network.
 A high value indicates that the node would appear visually towards the center of a graph.

 ### Feature Creation
-To create fraud prediction features, I use the history of prior positive ratings in the marketplace and generate a Reverse Directed Ego Subgraph of the users rating connections.
+To create fraud prediction features, I use the **NetworkX** machine learning library of functions along with the history of prior positive ratings in the marketplace to generate a **Reverse Directed Ego Subgraph** of each users rating connections.
 An Ego Subgraph is a subnetwork that is centered around the user.
 I use a reverse directed graph with a radius of 1 so that I pick up the users that have rated the user in question.
 The ego network will also pick up interactions between any of the nodes in the subgraph.
 Feature sets are generated for both the rater and ratee of each rating.

 ### Graph Based Features:
 - number of neighbors